What is Branding

 Why Small Businesses Should Use Branding

 For local businesses that want more foot traffic or to obtain more leads, a strong brand can do this for you.
 It’s likely you already have a focus on advertising, but advertising pushes a message out and places it in front of the right people.
 Branding, however, pulls in both new and returning customers because brands develop reputations and display values that resonate with audiences.
 On top of that, brands make your advertisements more influential and memorable.
-So even if a customer passes on an offer, your business can be at the top of their mind when they do need a service you offer.
+So even if a customer passes on an offer, your business can be at the front of their mind when they do want a service you offer.

 Branding Happens With or Without You

 Here’s a little known secret, your brand will develop over time whether you want it to or not.
 If you don’t strategically brand your own business, then your brand will still develop passively, but it might not become the brand you envisioned.